rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Added code markers for the security template.
    - Updated the YANG security considerations template to reflect the latest version maintained in the Wiki.
    - Added statements that the security template is not required for modules that follow {{!RFC8791}} or {{!RFC7952}}.
-   - Added a statement that the RFCs that are listed in the security template are to be listed as normative references in documents that use the template.
+   - Added a statement about how to cite the RFCs that are listed in the security template.
    - Added a note that folding of the examples should be done as per {{!RFC8792}} conventions.
    - Added a recommendation about long trees.
    - Added a recommendation for the use of meaningful prefix values.